 Norton’s Smart Firewall checks incoming and outgoing connections for suspicious behavior.
 It stops any attack before it becomes a problem.

-By contrast, Windows' firewall only checks incoming connections.
-It does not monitor whether software on your computer makes suspicious outgoing connections to other devices.
+By contrast, Windows’ firewall only checks incoming connections.
+It does not monitor whether the software on your computer makes suspicious outgoing connections to other devices.

 Norton’s unlimited VPN (Virtual Private Network) is outstanding.
 It is fast, secure (AES-256 & OpenVPN), private (no logs), allows torrenting (P2P), and features auto-connect, a kill switch, ad tracker blocking, and a split tunnel.

 Most VPN services, like those by Bitdefender, have a daily data limit of 200 MB.
 To remove the data limit, you’ll have to pay extra.
 Norton, however, includes its unlimited VPN for free.